 The Complete Poems of the World’s First Author

-My translation of Enheduana’s poems will come out with Yale University Press on March 28, 2023.
-Preorder it here.
+My translation of Enheduana’s poems is now out with Yale University Press.
+Get it here.

 The book is accompanied by a website, which includes a literal translation and line-by-line breakdown of Enheduana’s best-known poem, as well as links to further reading and resources for learning more about her world.